Skip to Content

 Since then, she has also featured in a number of movies, documentaries, short films, and Broadway productions.

 She is still involved in expanding the Star Trek franchise and has been cast in the upcoming animated series Star Trek: Prodigy, currently in production for Nickelodeon.
+Kate continues to embrace her iconic role as Captain Janeway, bringing her leadership to a new generation of fans.
+Even years after Voyager, her presence in the Star Trek universe remains strong, solidifying her place as a beloved figure among Trekkies and sci-fi enthusiasts alike.

 Personal Life